DE(CON)STRUCTION: Ruins in Reverse

 De(con)struction: Ruins in Reverse draws on Robert Smithson’s term, “ruins in reverse,” to showcase the dynamic landscape that emerges from the process of destruction and construction.
 As Smithson wrote in “A Tour of the Monuments of Passaic, New Jersey”: “The buildings don’t fall into ruins after they are built but rather rise into ruin before they are built.”
 How do human beings, as a combination of animals, fantasists, and computers, experience and comprehend the ever-changing and fragmented nature of reality?

 Artworks in De(con)struction: Ruins in Reverse employ evolving terrain as a means to deconstruct the fluidity of modernization in the context of rapid development and decay.
 Through photographs, archives, performances, poetry, and video, the artists propose the possibility of reshaping fluid and mobile fragments that will be reconstructed in developing landscapes.
-The exhibition represents the space of absence, highlights the flow of our era, and offers a unique perspective to assemble the void and the rupture in the processes of global development.
-It also exposes the complexity of modernization in border-making, abandonment, displacement, technological construction, and ecological destruction.
-De(con)struction: Ruins in Reverse not only presents how the actual environment and ecology of the homelands of displaced people have been transformed on a massive scale but also seeks artworks and witnesses from artists and others around the world.
+The exhibition exposes the complexity of modernization in border-making, abandonment, displacement, technological construction, and ecological destruction.
+It not only presents how the actual environment and ecology of the homelands of displaced people have been transformed on a massive scale but also seeks artworks and witnesses from artists and others around the world.

 Feng Li and Hai Zhang’s extensive collections of photographs and notebooks, serving as archival materials, narrate individual experiences in their joint history and reflect the ever-evolving social and natural landscape in Chinese society along the Yangtze River from 1991 to 2022.
 Li’s collection of photographs documents the lives displaced by the Three Gorges Dam project from the lens of a documentary reporter; while Zhang’s project focuses on urban development, citizenship, and mobility from the perspective of an immigrant artist.
 In Noa Yekutieli’s installations, the Japanese-Israeli-American artist deconstructs the apparent pattern in the ruins by reassembling the fractured photographs, paper cuttings, and wood panels.
 The construction of modernization in Tihany, a village in Hungary, has disrupted its natural soundscape and caused echoes to disappear; thus, in response, Anna Zilahi and Laura Szári transpose poetry and artistic legends into choral music, reenacting the community’s collective rhythms in collaboration with the Varsányi Szirének choir.
 Samuel Brzeski works with the geolocation app what3words to rewrite a series of nineteenth-century romantic landscape poems into three-word phrases in juxtaposition with a new frame of the topographic satellite imagery.